 In this tutorial, you will use the Classification workflow to categorize pixels in an image into many classes.
-In the first part of the tutorial, you will perform an unsupervised classification with no training data.
-Unsupervised classification clusters pixels in a dataset based on statistics only, without any user-defined training classes.
+In the first part of the tutorial, you will perform an unsupervised classification.
+Unsupervised classification clusters pixels in a dataset based on statistics only and does not use defined training classes.

 In the second part of the tutorial, you will create training data interactively in the dataset and use it to perform a supervised classification.
 Supervised classification clusters pixels in a dataset into classes based on training data that you define.
 Then you can select the classes that you want mapped in the output.